 These comparisons are based on documented wildlife observations from citizen science data.
 Locations with higher species counts may have more observation activity, different habitat types, or larger coverage areas.
 Regional rankings help identify biodiversity hotspots and unique natural areas within El Paso County County.

-The Colorado Springs ecosystem supports 100 documented wildlife species across 92 taxonomic genera.
+The Colorado Springs ecosystem supports 68 documented wildlife species across 65 taxonomic genera.
 Located in El Paso County, Colorado, this area provides critical habitat with diverse natural communities.
-The location hosts 21 frequently observed species and 19 occasionally documented species, creating a balanced ecosystem with both resident and visiting wildlife.
-Compared to nearby Air Force Academy, Colorado Springs hosts 285% more species diversity.
-This location ranks #2 for species diversity among 15 El Paso County County natural areas, placing it in the 87th percentile for biodiversity.
+The location hosts 14 frequently observed species and 13 occasionally documented species, creating a balanced ecosystem with both resident and visiting wildlife.
+While El Paso County nearby has 14% more documented species, Colorado Springs offers unique wildlife observation opportunities.